So, you’re wondering why the Caribbean water is so blue, right?

-We finally set out to research the exact reasons why this is the case.
+And we found the exact reasons why this is the case.

-Below is our short summary of the question…
+Here’s our short answer to the question…

 Why is the Caribbean water so blue?